Positivity-preserving and entropy-bounded discontinuous Galerkin method for the chemically reacting, compressible Euler equations. Part II: The multidimensional case: Multidimensional results

 \subsection{Two-dimensional detonation wave}

 This test case is the two-dimensional extension of the one-dimensional hydrogen-oxygen detonation wave diluted in Argon presented in Part I~\citep{Chi22}.
-The computational domain is $\text{\ensuremath{\Omega}}=\left(0,0.45\right)\mathrm{m}\times\left(0,0.06\right)\mathrm{m}$, with walls at the left, right, bottom, and top boundaries.
-The time step size is prescribed according to the linear-stability constraint with $\mathrm{CFL}=0.1$.
-The detonation wave moves from left to right.
+The computational domain is $\text{\ensuremath{\Omega}}=\left(0,0.45\right)\mathrm{m}\times\left(0,0.06\right)\mathrm{m}$, with walls at the left, right, bottom, and top boundaries. \RevisionTextThree{An acoustic CFL value of 0.8 is used.
+Although the results presented here are obtained with the SSPRK2 time integration scheme, we have confirmed that the SSPRK3 scheme does not appreciably change the results.} The detonation wave moves from left to right.
 To perturb the detonation, two high-temperature/high-pressure circular regions,

 are placed to the right of the initial detonation wave.
 The initial conditions are given by